 An Evening With Douglas Brinkley

-Douglas Brinkley will be appear at the series inaugural event to discuss his newest book American Moonshot: JFK and the Great Space Race, a New York Times best-seller that received rave reviews, including a starred review from Kirkus.
+Douglas Brinkley kicked off the Bob Minzesheimer Author Series, visiting the library on June 12, 2019, to discuss his American Moonshot: JFK and the Great Space Race, a New York Times best-seller that received rave reviews, including a starred review from Kirkus.